nixpanic/gohue/README.md

 This list of new features may not be complete, but I'll try to keep it updated when I merge changes:

-- support for Group coming from github.com:nixpanic/gohue
+- support for Group coming from github.com:nixpanic/gohue:groups
-- support for Bridge.Config coming from github.com:nixpanic/gohue
+- support for Bridge.Config coming from github.com:nixpanic/gohue:bridgeconfig
+- support for Sensor coming from https://github.com/mitchellrj/gohue:sensor_support
 - ...